 ProtonVPN’s free plan comes with servers in three countries, which includes the US, Holland, and Japan.
 Since Japan is near China, you’ll generally have better speeds if you choose this server.

 For a free plan, ProtonVPN doesn’t hold back on data allowance – it offers unlimited data.
 That means you can browse as much as you like, without worrying you’ll be hit with China’s censorship when your data runs out.

 It’s not reliable for streaming on any sites other than YouTube and Kodi, but it can unlock other sites restricted by China’s censorship like Google, social media apps, and WhatsApp.

 Your speeds are deliberately throttled, though, so watching videos on YouTube could get frustrating with loading times.
 But I found browsing fast enough, so it’s reliable if you just want to do a quick Google search or reply to a few emails without being blocked.

 You’re highly secure with military-grade encryption, even on the free plan, so there’s no way anyone can access your data or traffic, even in China where the government uses advanced tactics to see what you’re up to.
 And there’s a strict no-logs policy, so there’s no risk of your data or online activity being held.

 There’s also a built-in ad blocker to protect your device against any malware or viruses that might compromise your safety or anonymity and expose you to the watchful eyes of your Chinese ISP.

 For any support, use the online ticketing system.

 Want to know more?
 Explore our ProtonVPN review to read the full results of our research and testing.

-- Servers in 10 countries, including Hong Kong
+- Free version includes servers in 10 countries, including Hong Kong

 - 10GB data per month